 Creativity, Activity, Service does not contribute to the point total but must be completed satisfactorily as a condition of the Diploma award.
 While CAS carries no numerical score, universities increasingly recognise CAS engagement as evidence of holistic development and commitment to community, particularly for candidates whose personal statements require substantive demonstration of extra-curricular investment.

-North American universities, particularly those in the United States, evaluate IB results differently from their United Kingdom counterparts.
-Rather than applying a mechanical tariff equivalence, admissions committees at US institutions typically assess individual subject scores within the context of the candidate's full academic record, the school's profile, and the specific programme requirements.
+North American universities, particularly those in the United States, evaluate IB results within a holistic admissions framework.
+Rather than applying a mechanical point threshold, admissions committees at US institutions typically assess individual subject scores within the context of the candidate's full academic record, the school's profile, and the specific programme requirements.
 An IB subject score of 6 or 7 in Higher Level History, for instance, may receive credit or advanced standing at some US universities, effectively shortening the undergraduate degree programme.

 Asia-Pacific context: IB scores and national university systems